dafny-lang/dafny/Source/DafnyStandardLibraries/src/Std/Parsers/README.md

 LastWS is not even displayed!
 Because `.I_e` is only a concatenation operation if the parser to the left of `.I_e` succeeds, it means the parser to the left of `.I_e(WS)` did not succeed.

-We now place new debugging suffixes to debug the inner loop parser as well as the outer loop parser:
+We now place new debugging suffix operations to debug the inner loop parser as well as the outer loop parser:

 <!-- %no-check -->
 ```dafny